DO YOU LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 BY SHARI SCHREIBER, M.A.

-I published my book with this same title in October of 2018, and it's available on Amazon.
+I published my book with this same title in October of 2018.
 It contains autobiographical coverage of my (former) need to be needed, and probes far more deeply the etiology and pernicious elements of Codependency, and how it undermines us from early childhood onward.
+The link to purchase it on Amazon or Kindle can be found on my home page.

 How often have you heard yourself say, "I'm a giver, not a taker"?
 Have you experienced discomfort when receiving something from another~ whether it's a gift, a compliment or a kind gesture?
 Have you ever known what it feels like to be in a reciprocal relationship?
 If these questions trigger memories of awkward, familiar sensations, it means you were programmed as a small child to believe that receiving vital supplies of attention, affection and emotional support came at a substantial cost to your parent(s).
 Very young, you learned to accommodate and normalize these painful deficits and started putting the needs of others ahead of your own, because doing otherwise meant you'd have to endure feelings of guilt or shame.